 English translations of the lyrics (surtitles) are projected on a screen above the stage as they are sung.
-Also a full synopsis of the opera is provided online for each performance and in the evening’s program.
+A full synopsis of the opera is provided online for each performance and in the evening’s program.

 Can I bring kids?

 Generally, opera is better suited to older kids because the stories often contain adult themes and following the surtitles can be difficult for new readers.
-Sometimes Arizona Opera offers operas sung in English (such the productions of The Merry Widow and Hansel & Gretel) that are more kid-friendly.
+Sometimes Arizona Opera offers operas sung in English (such as the productions of The Magic Flute and Hansel & Gretel) that are more kid-friendly.
 When bringing a child to the opera, it is helpful to explain the story in advance and instruct them on proper audience behavior.
-Arizona Opera's Student Night at the Opera may be better suited for entire families.
+Our Student Previews may be better suited for entire families.
 These rehearsals are a good way to ease children into enjoyment of a full-fledged production.

 When should I clap?

-At the end of big arias and, of course, at the final curtain call.
-Feel free to shout out “Bravo!” (for a male performer), “Brava!” (for a woman) or “Bravi!” (for an ensemble) – singers love an appreciative audience!
+At the end of big arias and at the final curtain call.
+Feel free to shout out “Bravo!” (for a male performer), “Brava!” (for a female performer) or “Bravi!” (for an ensemble) – singers love an appreciative audience!